How to get past your hang-ups about wills, trusts, and life insurance

 Power of attorney for health care, also known as "health care proxy," is specific to healthcare and is separate from your will.
 If you are incapacitated, the person you appoint as your health care proxy makes medical decisions on your behalf.
 This person does not have to be the same person that handles your finances or is your will executor.

 An attorney can draft a healthcare proxy for you.
 However, most states’ health departments have these forms available online.
-A simple internet search for “power of attorney health care [insert your state]” or “health care proxy form [insert your state]” should help you locate those forms.
+A simple internet search for "power of attorney health care " or "health care proxy form " should help you locate those forms.

 Whether you are beginning your life with a special someone, welcoming a new addition to your family, starting over, or just moving out of your parents home, estate planning is essential to preserve the lifestyle you enjoy or to attain the lifestyle you desire.